PlaidCloud/website/content/en/docs/tasks/administer-cluster/access-cluster-api.md

 ---
-title: Access Clusters Using the Kubernetes API
+title: Access Clusters Using the PlaidCloud API
 content_type: task
 ---

 <!-- overview -->
-This page shows how to access clusters using the Kubernetes API.
+This page shows how to access clusters using the PlaidCloud API.

 ## {{% heading "prerequisites" %}}